 - other necessary and reasonable expenses

 - in unusual cases, students may be awarded summer living expenses to work on the project.

 - In some cases we’ll reimburse you for expenditures that you’ve already incurred.

 - You must be in good standing in Honors

-- Your project must have been approved by your faculty Capstone Advisor.
+- Your project must have been approved by your faculty Thesis Advisor.

-Eligible students must have a Capstone Proposal approved by both the Honors Program and their Capstone Advisor.
-Discuss your Capstone financial needs with your Capstone Advisor and work with your Advisor on drafting your application.
+Eligible students must have a Thesis Proposal approved by both the Honors Program and their Thesis Advisor.
+Discuss your Thesis financial needs with your Thesis Advisor and work with your Advisor on drafting your application.

 - Juniors: Apply in February, once you have a project started.
 We’ll have a workshop in December to help you prepare your application.

 - Seniors: Some students only discover a need for funds the summer before senior year (maybe you were abroad in spring?), so we have a second round for seniors in the fall.
 That deadline is in early October.